 The fair values of financial instruments are not materially different from their carrying values.
-At 31 December 2020, there were no financial instruments held by the Company that were measured at fair value, apart from investments at FVTPL.
+At 31 December 2021, there were no financial instruments held by the Company that were measured at fair value, apart from investments at FVTPL.

-(Expressed in thousands of Saudi Arabian Riyals, unless otherwise stated)
+For the year ended 31 December 2021 (Expressed in thousands of Saudi Arabian Riyals, unless otherwise stated)

-28. FINANCIAL INSTRUMENTS (continued)
+27. FINANCIAL INSTRUMENTS (continued)